MaximilianLombardo/PySCES/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](pysces/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-PySCES is a port of the PISCES pipeline developed by the Califano Lab at Columbia University.
-We acknowledge the original authors of the PISCES pipeline and related projects for their valuable contributions to the field of single-cell analysis and regulatory network inference.